Bahrain Labour Market Regulatory Authority moves its mainframe databases to the cloud

 In response, the organization launched the moci.shop portal.
 Now, Kuwait’s citizens and residents can book appointments to visit the closest market based on their home address.
 Then, the portal automatically sends a 2D bar code to the consumer, allowing them entry into any market.

-Using Amazon Web Services (AWS), the MOCI team was able to immediately provision an infrastructure.
+Using AWS, the MOCI team was able to immediately provision an infrastructure.
 They were able to develop and launch the portal in one week rather than spending months choosing, ordering, commissioning, and installing hardware.

 The portal’s cloud architecture uses Amazon Elastic Compute Cloud (Amazon EC2), Amazon Relational Database Service (Amazon RDS), Amazon CloudFront, and AWS Web Application Firewall (WAF).